Bone Density Test Checks If Your Bones Are

 - have not done bone density scan for more than 2 years

-If you're working on increasing your bone density level whether by way of exercising, adopting healthy diet and lifestyle or intake of nutritional supplements, you can always monitor your progress via bone density test.
+Aside, if you're working on increasing your bone density level whether by way of exercising, adopting healthy diet and lifestyle or intake of nutritional supplement, you can always monitor your progress via bone density test.